 Here you’ll find everything a bettor needs to know for this prestigious rugby union tournament, including the best online sportsbooks to bet with, exclusive sign-up bonuses, expert betting guides and the latest rugby news to consider before placing your bet!

-Of the 20 teams competing at the 2019 event, 12 were handed automatic qualification having finished in the top three in their respective pools at the last Rugby World Cup in 2015.
-The remaining eight places were determined via regional qualifying competitions.
+Of the 20 teams competing at the 2023 event, 12 will be handed automatic qualification having finished in the top three in their respective pools at the last Rugby World Cup in 2019.
+The remaining eight places will be determined via regional qualifying competitions.

 The 20 teams have already been divided out into four pools of five, with the top two from each advancing to the quarter-finals, at which point the tournament assumes a knockout format.